SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 #### Check the `/metrics` endpoint for Kubernetes services

-For kubernetes services you can use the following way:
+For kubernetes services, you can use the following way:

 1. Create `sumologic-debug` pod.
    ```yml